TetsujinOni/le_log4net/README.md

     [assembly: log4net.Config.XmlConfigurator(ConfigFile="loggerConf.xml", Watch = true)]

-Finally in your `global.asax` file, enter the following using directives if you have not done so already:
+In your `global.asax` file, enter the following using directives if you have not done so already:

     using log4net;
     using log4net.Config;

-Then enter the following line in `Application_Start():`
+Finally enter the following line in `Application_Start():`

     log4net.Config.BasicConfigurator.Configure();